Pliny: A Novel: Part 2 of Augustus: A Novel

 In Pliny: A Novel the grandson of the hero of Augustus: A Novel, Caius Antonius — who is also an ancestor of the hero of the Edward Ware Thriller Series, Colonel Sir Edward Ware — is working for Pliny the Elder in 79AD.
 Pliny is the governor of Germany and is residing in Trier on the Moselle River.
 Suddenly a German warrior attacks the governor’s residence and throws a warning into his reflecting pond.
 It is payback time for the Romans.
 The Germans want revenge.

 The Germans kicked the Romans out of their province in 9AD in the Battle of the Teutoburg Forest.
 But Germanicus returned five years later to make the Germans pay.
 What will happen next?
 That is up to Caius to discover, or the German warriors may push the Romans out of Germany all together.
-This time they may even follow them all the way back to Italy in Vesuvius Plot, part 2 of Cherusci Plot, coming soon from Cheops Books, LLC.
+This time they may even follow them all the way back to Italy in Pliny: A Novel, part 2 of Augustus: A Novel, coming soon from Cheops Books, LLC.

 Who was Pliny the Elder?